|Dr Peter Williams|

 |Dr Pauline Love|

 I have a special interest in cancer and end of life care.
 I continue to work as a Macmillan GP for the local health community in a strategic role and teaching.

 MBChB, BSc (Hons), MRCGP

 At work I am particularly interested in caring for patients with dementia and I am responsible for the medicines management of the practice.
-My free time is spent competing and eventing with my horse, and walking our dog in the peaks.'
+My free time is spent competing and eventing with my horse and walking my dogs in the peaks.